kongpop-jeenkeawpiam/mitogex/README.md

 ## 💰 Funding

 This research was supported by the **Graduate Scholarship from the Faculty of Medicine, Prince of Songkla University**.

 ---

+---

+## 📢 Citation
+If you use MitoGEx in your research, please cite our paper in **Genes**:
+> *Jeenkeawpiam K, Srifa P, Nokchan N, Khongcharoen N, Binkasem A, Sangkhathat S. MitoGEx: An Integrated Platform for Streamlined Human Mitochondrial Genome Analysis.
+Genes. * [[Link to Paper](https://www.mdpi.com/2073-4425/17/3/338)]

+---